RuleML/Test-Rebase/README.md

 anything needs to be changed.
 You can push new commits to your Issue#45 branch and they will automatically be added to the pull-request.
 If your submission is accepted, the RuleML/Issue#45 branch will be merged with RuleML/master.
-It will then be propagated to all forks when Step #2 or Step #6 are executed.
+It will then be propagated on the master branch to all forks when Step #2 or Step #6 is executed by any user.

 [1]:http://git-scm.com/book/en/Git-Basics-Getting-a-Git-Repository
 [2]:http://git-scm.com/book/en/Git-Basics-Working-with-Remotes